-- Joyriding: Theft of the vehicle simply to ride around in it.
-These vehicles are usually recovered quickly and in the same community in which they were stolen. - Transportation: Theft of the vehicle for personal use.
-Unlike joyriding, this theft is committed for a specific reason, transportation.
-The stolen car is abandoned at the destination. - Commission of other crimes: Theft of the vehicle for transportation to and from a crime scene such as staged accidents or when a drug user "leases" their vehicle to their supplier or dealer in lieu of cash for drugs for a specific peri dealer in lieu of cash for drugs for a specific period of time.
+- Transportation: Theft of the vehicle for personal use.
+Unlike joyriding, this theft is committed for a specific reason transportation.
+The stolen car is abandoned at the destination. - Commission of other crimes: Theft of the vehicle for transportation to and from a crime scene such as staged accidents or when a drug user "leases" their vehicle to their supplier or dealer in lieu of cash for drugs for a specific period of time.
 The vehicle is abandoned or passed off to another after the crime is committed.